-- Client: No ports need to be opened on the client side
+- Client: No ports need to be opened on client side for default Firewall settings

 If Microsoft® SQL Server or SQL Server Express is installed as a named instance(ServerName\InstanceName), a dynamic port may be used and hence should be opened on the SQL server.

 The dynamic port can be found by following these steps:

 1. Launch 'SQL Server Configuration Manager' console from 'Start' > 'All Programs' > 'Microsoft SQL Server' > 'Configuration Tools'.